vizdata-f21/project-1-ctrl_alt_elite/proposal/proposal.md

 This is due to the fact that we consider multiple tweets by a user to be a sign of engagement.
-We will also need to mutate a new variable `location_state`, based off of `location`, where location names are modified to either be a state in the United States, or categorized as an international country.
+We will also need to mutate a new variable `location_state`, based off of `location`, where location names are modified together be a state in the United States, or categorized as an international country.
 If there happen to be many international locations in the data set from different counties, we will consider having two bar plots - one for U.S. states, and one for other countries,